 - 1. The Camp Director will be notified immediately.
 If the matter is of a serious nature, the Council Scout Executive will be immediately notified. - 2.
 All inquiries will be undertaken in a careful and confidential manner by the Camp Director or Scout Executive.
-The Boy Scouts of America supports local laws, ordinances, and codes of government bodies in whose territory we operate our facilities.
+Scouting America supports local laws, ordinances, and codes of government bodies in whose territory we operate our facilities.